jobs.ac.uk - Great jobs for bright people

 Share this article

-Dr Katerina Finnis
+Written by Katerina Finnis

 Dr Katerina Finnis works at the Liverpool School of Tropical Medicine as an Athena SWAN Officer.
 Her primary role is to support the institution and its Faculties in their submissions for Athena SWAN awards which recognise good practice in retaining and promoting female staff and students in Science, Technology, Engineering, Mathematics and Medicine (STEMM) in Higher Education.
 Having worked as a Senior Lecturer in English Language and Linguistics, Katerina has a keen interest in issues relating to gender and the workplace: she is committed to supporting all individuals in attaining a work-life balance and achieving their full potential.